-Labor Force: In 2023, about 62% of Norwegian women worked outside the home, similar to Sweden (63%), but higher than neighboring Finland (58%) and the US (57%).
+Labor Force: In 2024, about 62% of Norwegian women worked outside the home, similar to Sweden (62%), but higher than neighboring Finland (57%) and the US (57%).
 Despite the higher rate, Norwegian women typically occupy low-paid, part-time occupations.
-In 2022, women held about 32% of senior and middle management positions, lower than Finland (37%), Sweden (42%), and the US (43%).
+In 2023, women held about 31% of executive management positions, higher than Finland (28%), Sweden (29%), and the EU average (22%).
 Norwegian women and men often work in traditionally gendered occupations.
-For example, men typically hold construction, manufacturing, and mining jobs, while women occupy human health, social work, and education fields to require not only public, but also private-sector entities to promote gender equality in the workplace.
-Expanding on earlier statutes, and to further improve women's and minority workers' rights, Norway adopted the Equality and Anti-Discrimination Act in 2018.
-Despite these and other laws, discrimination and a gender pay gap persist.
-For example, although the law requires equal pay for work of equal value, women's average earnings in 2022 were around 86% of men's.
-Differences in profession, sector, and the tendency for women to work part-time to care for children help explain this gap.
+For example, men typically hold construction, manufacturing, and mining jobs, while women occupy human health, social work, and education fields.